mjrgh/PinscapePico/ExpansionBoards/PowerDistribution/README.md

 various feeedback devices.
 This is a convenience to help tidy up your wiring by providing enough ports that you won't have to improvise by tying multiple wires together.

+## Ground interconnects

+This board connects all of the power supply grounds together, and connects them all to the Earth ground from the 120VAC line power input.
+This is generally considered the safest configuration, because it ensures that all voltages in the cabinet have the same 0V reference point.

+Note that all PC ATX power supplies connect the DC ground to the AC Earth ground internally, since this is required by the ATX specifications.
+Power bricks and bare-metal-case power supply units might or might not connect the grounds internally, but connecting them to the board will interconnect the grounds whether or not they're connected internally in the power supply units.

+## Power capacity

+The Molex Micro-Fit connectors used for the SMPS inputs are rated for 13A per pin, so this is the upper limit for each voltage level in the system.
+If you plan to use anywhere close to the 13A current limit, use 18 AWG wire for the SMPS connections.

+The different voltage supplies are all independent of one another, so you can be using 13A at 12V and 13A at 24V at the same time without overloading any of the connector pins.

+If the power supplies you're using have lower individual current limits, the lower limits will apply, again on an individual basis for each voltage-level circuit.

+The 13A limit on each voltage level should be adequate for most virtual pinball cabinets.
+The one likely exception is if you're using very long LED light strips.
+Those can draw 3A or more per meter, so you'll reach the 13A limit at about 4 meters.
+The best solution would be to power those from a separate power supply connected directly to the light strips, without going through the power distribution board.